-Public speaks against Garfield Re-2 School District proposal to adopt American Birthrights Standards for social studies education
+Public speaks against Garfield Re-2 School District proposal to adopt American Birthright Standards for social studies education

 A curriculum that has been criticized for its potentially biased view of history, focusing primarily on positive aspects and downplaying other historical topics such as slavery, critics also question whether the curriculum pushes the Christian faith onto student’s of different faiths.
 The proposed curriculum focuses on teaching from a perspective of Christian liberty and synthesis.

-“Teachers in a public school area are not there to minister to our children,” Silt resident Sherry Hunter said.
+“Teachers in a public school area are not there to minister to our children,” Silt resident Shiri Hunter said.
 “Public schools exist for all of us, not one exclusive group.”

 The proposed syllabus, which is only in initial talks among the school board, has also drawn concern from district employees.